johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-09-docusaurus-3-how-to-migrate-rehype-plugins/index.md

 3. Transform the `require` expression to a Cloudinary URL
 4. Convert the markdown back to an `mdxJsxTextElement` using a technique adapted from [`mdast-util-mdx-jsx`](https://github.com/syntax-tree/mdast-util-mdx-jsx#use)
 5. Replace the `src` attribute with the new `src` attribute including the updated `require` expression AST in the `mdxJsxAttributeValueExpression` attribute.

+And that's it - we have a new plugin that works with Docusaurus 3 and MDX 2!

+You may recall that I published an npm package named [`rehype-cloudinary-docusaurus`](https://www.npmjs.com/package/rehype-cloudinary-docusaurus) which makes it easy to use the plugin.
+I'm working on updating that package to use the new plugin and it will be available soon.
+You can see the [pull request](https://github.com/johnnyreilly/rehype-cloudinary-docusaurus/pull/9).